Acne.org Regimen Help Pages

 Q I can't get a 2.5% benzoyl peroxide.
 Can I use a higher concentration?

 So why not simply use less of a 10% solution?
-Through trial and error Dan (and thousands of acne.org members since) found this does not work.
-Exactly why is unknown, but using less of a 10% solution does not clear acne nearly as well as a generous amount of 2.5%.return to top
+Through trial and error, Dan (and many acne.org members since) found this does not work.
+Exactly why is unknown, but using less of a 10% solution does not clear acne nearly as well as a generous amount of 2.5%.

 Q Is benzoyl peroxide safe?
 Does it cause cancer?